![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 Amiri Baraka (1934-2014) - also called Imamu Amiri Baraka - original name until 1968 Everett LeRoi Jones | |

 American dramatist, poet and novelist, who explored the experience and anger of African-Americans.
-Baraka's writings were his weapon against racism and later a means to advocate scientific socialism.
+Amiri Baraka's writings were his weapon against racism and later a means to advocate Marxism-Leninism.
 Having been converted to the Kewaida sect of the Muslim faith, he assumed the name Imamu Amiri Baraka.
-"I am soul in the world: in Amiri Baraka was born Everett Leroy Jones in Newark, New
+If the flag catch Amiri Baraka was born Everett Leroy Jones in Newark, New

 Jersey, where his father,

-worked as a postman and lift operator.
+worked as a postal supervisor and lift operator.
 Baraka's mother, the former Anna

 Russ, was a social